 M&A, focusing on cross-border tax matters and international tax planning for private equity clients.
-Kévin worked at the firm's New York office between 2018 and 2021, and is a member of the firmwide US region team US; he is also a member of the FATCA and CRS practice group.
+Kévin worked at the firm's New York office between 2018 and 2021, and is a member of the firmwide US-region team; he is also a member of the FATCA and CRS practice groups.